Nested IF formula + Interval Join block - two methods of creating data intervals and allocating values

 1 Comments

-Giulio Rossi posted 12 months ago
+Giulio Rossi posted about 1 year ago

 I believe i managed but is very slow: